Inline Skating Program FAQ

 Payment

 A 10% deposit is required to confirm program dates.
 You will receive an invoice for balance due prior to your program’s first day.
 All program fees are payable in full upon completion of program unless alternative arrangements have been made in writing.
-Please call 403-262-4404 if alternative arrangements are required.
-All payments should be mailed to Alien In-Line.
+Please contact our Accounts Receivable department if alternative arrangements are required.
+All payments should be mailed to the Alien In-Line office address below.

 Volunteer Helpers